 - Want more?
 Check out: Clams: How to Find, Catch and Cook Them.

-Have you ever collected cockles or any clams?
+Does collecting cockles look like fun to you?
 Would you try it in the winter?

 If you enjoyed this post, please pin it: